Palliative care training

 Palliative care experts

 Here at Helping Hands, we have an array of different experts in palliative care including our clinical nurses.
-Amongst our experienced team is Samantha Atkins, Regional Clinical Lead for the central area.
+Amongst our experienced team is Carole Kerton-Church, Regional Clinical Lead for the London and Essex areas.

 As industry leaders in home care, it is imperative that we ensure that our carers are trained to the very highest standards, enabling them to have the correct skills and knowledge when they’re caring for customers in their homes.
 And as home care’s only Centre of Excellence, we are certainly able to achieve these high standards on a consistent basis.